guicocoa/pinview/README.markdown

 EXAMPLE:
 ====

 Delegate Method
 ----

     - (BOOL)isPINCodeValid:(NSString *)PIN {
       return [PIN isEqualToString:@"1234"];
     }

 Create View
 ----

     GCPINViewController *pinView = [[GCPINViewController alloc] initWithNibName:@"PINViewDefault" bundle:nil];
     [pinView setDelegate:self];
     [pinView setPromptText:@"Enter Your PIN"];
     [pinView setTitleText:@"PIN Code"];
     [pinView setErrorText:@"Awww You Suck"];

+THEMES:
+====

+I haven't tested this, but you should be able to create a custom NIB file containing the appropriate elements changing the background or keyboard style (dark vs. default)

+Just change the NIB name you pass in the initWithNibName:bundle call